Community College Issue Brief

 Hundreds of thousands of teens nationwide are expected to participate in the thirteenth annual National Day to Prevent Teen Pregnancy on May 7, 2014.
 The purpose of the National Day is straightforward.
 Too many teens still think “It can’t happen … Read More

-Women’s Foundation of Mississippi is Currently Seeking Grant Applications
+Women’s Foundation of Mississippi is Not Currently Seeking Grant Applications

 The Women’s Foundation of Mississippi is the only grantmaking organization in Mississippi entirely dedicated to funding programs that improve the lives of women and girls statewide.
 This year the Women’s Foundation seeks to fund programs that increase the completion rate of women in community college.
-Our next grant cycle starts in June 2014.
 Click here for more information and application instructions.

 Taxpayer Costs of Teen Births Report